Home / Research / Teaching

 Dissertation Abstract

-My dissertation examines the philosophies of René Descartes and Mary Astell with the aim of answering the question: what makes cognitive improvement possible?
-Both Astell and Descartes acknowledge prejudice as a significant barrier to cognitive improvement such that the possibility of cognitive improvement depends in part on routing such prejudices and their effects.
-However, for Descartes, part of what explains the challenge presented by prejudices also explains the possibility of cognitive improvement: humans are susceptible to habituation.
-In chapter one, I argue that Descartes should be read as appropriating a scholastic notion of habitus in accounting for both the challenge of prejudice as well as the goal of cognitive improvement, namely, better cognitive habits.
+This dissertation sheds new light on the philosophies of René Descartes and Mary Astell by answering the question: what makes cognitive improvement possible?
+Both Astell and Descartes acknowledge prejudice as a significant barrier to such improvement.
+For Descartes, part of what explains this barrier also explains the possibility of improvement: humans are susceptible to habituation.
+In chapter one, I argue that Descartes should be read as appropriating a scholastic notion of habitus in accounting for the will’s potential for reform.
 Yet, merely being susceptible to habituation cannot fully explain cognitive improvement.
-In chapter two, I argue that another significant feature of Descartes’s account of cognitive improvement is what I call Rational Self-Confidence: a subject’s confidence in their ability to use and improve the cognitive capacities.
-Still, recognizing the importance of rational self-confidence for cognitive improvement suggests another barrier to such projects: not all subjects possess this confidence.
-In chapter three, I argue that Astell recognizes how a peculiar prejudice, what I call the Women’s Defective Will Prejudice [WDWP], can undermine the rational self-confidence of women especially – those cognitive subjects that most concern Astell.
-The effect of this prejudice on a subject’s rational self-confidence leads to what I call the Astellian Circle: the apparent truth of the WDWP can undermine a subject’s rational self-confidence and inhibit subjects from pursuing activities that would cultivate their cognitive capacities, thus further reinforcing the apparent truth of the WDWP and so on in circulo.
-Significantly, a subject caught in this circle is unlikely to engage in projects of cognitive improvement.
-Accordingly, chapter four argues that Astell’s account of cognitive improvement addresses precisely the influence and effects of the WDWP and the Astellian Circle.
-In particular, I contend that Astell’s social solutions stand to promote a subject’s rational self-confidence, thus supporting their engagement in projects of cognitive improvement.
-By recognizing and addressing a more preclusive barrier to cognitive improvement, Astell develops an account of cognitive improvement that expands the pool of potential subjects that could succeed in such projects.
+In chapter two, I argue that another significant feature of Descartes’s account is what I call rational self-confidence: a subject’s confidence in their ability to use and improve their cognitive capacities.
+Still, recognizing the importance of such confidence suggests another barrier: not all subjects are so confident.
+In chapter three, I argue that Astell recognizes how a peculiar prejudice can undermine the rational self-confidence of women especially – those subjects that most concern Astell.
+I call this the Women’s Defective Will Prejudice [WDWP].
+Significantly, this prejudice leads to what I call the Astellian Circle: the apparent truth of the WDWP stands to undermine a subject’s rational self-confidence and inhibit her from pursuing activities that would cultivate her cognitive capacities, thus further reinforcing the apparent truth of the WDWP and so on in circulo.
+Chapter four argues that Astell’s account of cognitive improvement addresses precisely this circle.
+In particular, in contrast to Descartes’s relatively individualistic solutions, I contend that Astell’s social solutions in A Serious Proposal to the Ladies, particularly her vision of education and friendship, function to promote a subject’s rational self-confidence, thereby supporting her engagement in projects of cognitive improvement.